Safeguarding

 What is Operation Encompass?

 Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
-It was launched on the 1st October 2015 and it is a process by which Key Adults (Designated Safeguarding Leads) in schools, academies, nurseries are informed that a child/young person may have been affected by domestic abuse within 24 hours of the event taking place.
+It was launched on the 1st October 2015 and it is a process by which Key Adults (Designated Safeguarding Leads) in schools, academies, nurseries are informed, in strict confidence, that a child/young person may have been affected by domestic abuse within 24 hours of the event taking place to enable support to be given on the needs and wishes of the child.

 How will it help?